 When purchasing a television, the type and screen size can have a major effect on your energy use:

-- Always look for the ENERGY STAR label to save energy when in use, but also in standby modes; look for Top Ten TVs for higher efficient models.
+- Always look for the ENERGY STAR label to save energy when in use, but also in standby modes; look for ENERGY STAR Most Efficient TVs for higher efficient models.

 - For every 10 inches you increase your screen size, the TV will use between 50-70% more energy, so bigger isn’t always better.

-- Although all types of size and screen technologies can be ENERGY STAR qualified and save on energy use, LCD TVs generally use about 30% less energy than plasma TVs.
+- Although all types of size and screen technologies can be ENERGY STAR certified and save on energy use, LCD TVs generally use about 30% less energy than plasma TVs.

 Home electronics are responsible for 15% of household electricity use.
 This is not only when they are in use, but when they are in stand-by or off modes too.
 An average home has 40 products continuously using power and that number is sure to grow with new advances in technology.
 Make sure you look for the ENERGY STAR® label when purchasing home electronic products.
 Also, be sure to use an advanced power strip to limit the energy your electronics use when they are turned off.